-Do you have pain in the hip when you engage in sporting activities or when you change your direction suddenly?
-This could be an indication that you have some kind of groin injury.
-In this article, we have gathered some important information about what could be responsible for the occurrence of hip and groin pain, the prevalent symptoms of a hip and groin injury and rule you can follow which have been found to be useful in avoiding hip and groin pain and what to do in case of an emergency.
+In this article, we have gathered some important information about what could be responsible for the occurrence of hip and groin pain, the prevalent symptoms of a hip and groin injury, and a rule you can follow that have found to be useful in avoiding hip and groin pain.

-The groin area is the lower part of the body which is surrounded by the lower part of the abdomen, the crotch of the inner thigh, and the hip joints.
-Pain in the groin is common and its development has been linked with a number of disorders, both in the hip joints, as well as in the muscles and tendons around the pelvis.
+The groin area is the lower part of the body and is surrounded by the lower part of the abdomen, the crotch of the inner thigh and the hip joints.
+Pain in the groin is common, and its development has been linked with a number of disorders both in the hip joints, as well as in the muscles and tendons around the pelvis.

 - General body wear and tear as you grow old

 - Damage to the hip joint

 - Overload of the muscles and tendons in the groin area

 There are a host of other things which can increase the chance of hip and groin problems, examples include and not limited to lack of control or stability in the pelvis, weakened muscles in the leg and lower back among others.
 The hip and groin muscles will try to pay back for this lack of stability and muscle strength elsewhere in the body.
 As time goes on, this can result in pain and excessive pressure on the joints, muscles and hip tendons and groin area.

 What are the Symptoms of Hip & Groin Pain?

 Pain in the groin can come from abdominal muscles, different groups of muscle found in the thigh and the hip joint.
 Generally, certain types of activity that pressurise the hip and groin area, such as kicking a ball or changing direction suddenly, cause discomfort.